 Opening up the familiar Henry box, I was [still] impressed by the Ranger’s looks.
 The quality of the wood on the .308 version was superb — far better than you’ll find on most bolt guns at this price.

 The metal finish is outstanding, as is the overall design and build of the gun.
 It’s the little details that set this gun apart, like the curve of the bottom of the receiver and how the magazine fits into it.
-The finish of all the internals is absolutely excellent, and the rotating locking bolt shines and moves like clockwork inside the receiver.
+A machined-and-chromed steel bolt with a 6-lug rotary head is driven into a rear extension of the barrel.
+The finish of all the internals is absolutely excellent, and the aforementioned rotating locking bolt shines and moves like clockwork inside the receiver.

-I noted in the last review that the wood-to-metal fit on the fore-end was good, but not perfect.
-I was being nit-picky with that one, but this one is worse than that.
-The fore-stock wood is not fit well, with some slight machine marks on the metal.
+I noted in the last review that the wood-to-metal fit on the forend was good, but not perfect.
+I was being nit picky with that one, but this one is worse than that.
+The forestock wood is not fit well, with some slight machine marks on the metal.

 The stock is also oversized where the receiver tang meets it, and hangs over the receiver as well.
 That’s a shame and out-of-place on a rifle that has a great design, that’s otherwise executed extremely well.